Pisagua Day Trip

 - 2 Bewertungen

 Spend the day exploring one of the main towns on the coast of Tarapacá on our day trip to Pisagua.
-You'll learn about the War of the Pacific, a major 19th-century conflict in South America.
+You'll learn about the War of the Pacific, a significant conflict in South America in the 19th century.

 Pisagua Day Trip

-Between 8 and 9 am, pickup will be from your hotel in Iquique as we head northbound for Pisagua.
+Between 8 and 9 am, we will pick you up from your hotel in Iquique and head northbound for the town of Pisagua.

-This coastal town, in the Chilean region of Tarapacá, was significant during the War of the Pacific from 1879 to 1884, involving Chile and a Peruvian-Bolivian alliance.
+This coastal town, in the Chilean region of Tarapacá, was crucial during the War of the Pacific, which occurred between 1879 and 1884, involving Chile against a Peruvian-Bolivian alliance.

-During our tour, we'll examine the history of the war, focusing on the Battle of San Francisco (or Dolores) during the Tarapacá campaign.
-We will visit the cemetery by the sea and see the wooden crosses left from this conflict.
+During the tour, you will learn about the history of the war, focusing on the Battle of San Francisco (or Dolores), part of the Tarapacá campaign.
+The itinerary includes visiting the cemetery by the sea, marked by its wooden crosses, and a monument commemorating the landing and combat in Pisagua on 2 November 1879.

-A pause at a local restaurant will allow you to enjoy some of the local gastronomy for lunch.
-We'll continue learning about Pisagua, which served as a detention center in the 20th century and now stands as a symbol of defense of human rights.
+You will also discover the town's role in the saltpetre industry while admiring 19th-century wooden buildings.
+A stop at a local restaurant will allow you to enjoy the local gastronomy.
+Post-lunch, we will continue learning about Pisagua, which served as a detention center in the 20th century and is now a symbol of human rights.

-We will return you to your hotel in Iquique by 7 pm.
+Finally, you will be returned to your hotel in Iquique, arriving around 7 pm.

 Preise